| | The ip device provides the interface to Internet Protocol stacks.

 Writing to /net/iproute changes the route table.
 The messages

-flush Remove all routes.
+are:flush Remove all routes.

 tag string Associate the tag, string, with all subsequent routes